Flu vaccine worked well in season that faded fast, CDC says

 One reason is the vaccine was a good match against the strains that spread over the fall and winter, officials say.

+Initially, it looked like it might be a bad flu season.
+The virus took off in October as COVID-19 and another respiratory virus, RSV, roiled emergency departments.
+But the flu also apparently made a very early exit, with the virus declining since the end of November.
+Flu activity has remained low in Georgia.

-But one expert at the meeting was underwhelmed and said it points out the need for better flu vaccines.
+One expert at the CDC meeting was underwhelmed by the estimates on the flu vaccine effectiveness and said it points out the need for better flu vaccines.
 “It is still disappointing” that the vaccine was a good match and yet effectiveness was still modest, said Dr. Sarah Long of Drexel University.

 It’s not clear exactly why the wave crested so early, but flu seasons have been unusually mild or otherwise strange since the COVID-19 pandemic hit in early 2020, Flannery said.
 CDC officials also caution that flu season might not really be over — late winter or spring second surges have occurred in the past.